-If it is necessary to refer an incident to the police, this will be done through calling 101 (the non-emergency police number) or 999 if the incident is an emergency.
+If it is necessary to refer an incident to the police, this will be done by dialling 101.

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 15 of this policy also apply to recording these incidents.